raydac/java-binary-block-parser/README.md

 Inside expression you can use field names and field paths, also you can use the special macros '$$' which represents the current input stream byte counter, all fields started with '$' will be recognized by the parser as special user defined variables and it will be requesting them from special user defined provider.
 If the array size contains the only '_' symbol then the field or structure will not have defined size and whole stream will be read.

 # How to get result of parsing
 The Result of parsing is an instance of com.igormaznitsa.jbbp.model.JBBPFieldStruct class which represents the root invisible structure for the parsed data and you can use its inside methods to find desired fields for their names, paths or classes.
 All Fields are successors of com.igormaznitsa.jbbp.model.JBBPAbstractField class.
-To increase comfort, it is easier to use mapping to classes when the mapper automaticaly places values to fields of a Java class.
+To increase comfort, it is easier to use mapping to classes when the mapper automatically places values to fields of a Java class.

 # Example
 The Example below shows how to parse a PNG file with the JBBP parser (the example taken from tests)